1. Our people

 The Art of Kindness

-For Mental Health Awareness Week, employees teamed up with illustrator Giulia Sagramola to create a short graphic novel inspired by acts of kindness.
+For Mental Health Awareness Week, our people teamed up with illustrator Giulia Sagramola to create a short graphic novel inspired by acts of kindness.

 2. Our clients